-Brahma bulls, little dogies, bucking broncos and a taste of the old West.
-Rodeo has been a part of Jackson Hole since the first settlers arrived, and no vacation to Jackson would be complete without experiencing the rodeo firsthand.
-Jackson’s rodeo grounds are a ten-minute walk from Snow King Resort Hotel and Grand View Lodge, and the lassos fly every Wednesday and Saturday during the summer months.
+Brahma bulls, bucking broncos and a taste of the old West.
+The rodeo has been a part of Jackson Hole since the first settlers arrived, and no vacation would be complete without experiencing the rodeo firsthand.
+The Jackson Hole fairgrounds are a ten-minute walk from Snow King Resort.
+The lassos fly every Wednesday and Saturday during the summer months.
 The Jackson Hole Rodeo starts at 8pm.
 Rodeos are Wednesdays and Saturdays from Memorial Day weekend through Labor Day, excluding June 29th.
 Additional rodeos are July 4th and every Friday in July and August, excluding fair week (July 21-27).
 View the full rodeo schedule here.

 NEVER BEEN TO THE RODEO BEFORE?

 One of the most physically demanding events in the rodeo, cowboys ride the bucking horse one-handed.
 They cannot touch or hang onto anything with their free hand.
 The rider must stay on the horse in the proper technique for 8 full seconds in order for the ride to even be judged.

 A rodeo participant rides a horse (often called a bronc or bronco) that attempts to throw or buck off the rider.
 Bronc riding is a skill a cowboy had to have when working a ranch.

 Rider, meet bull.
 And hang on, because these fearsome beasts don’t like to be ridden.
 Bullfighters, also popularly known as rodeo clowns, stay near the bull in order to aid the rider if necessary.
 When the ride ends, either intentionally or not, the clowns distract the bull to allow the rider to reach safety.

 A rodeo event in which a horse and rider attempt to complete a cloverleaf pattern around preset barrels in the fastest time.